conniewang3/conniewang3.github.io/_posts/2018-1-3-WSDC-Project-Part-1.md

 Hi!
 After I posted, two things were pointed out to me that changed the results a little:

-1. Many people start in Newcomer.
+1. Some people start in Newcomer.
 I changed my filter from collecting only those with at least one Novice point to collecting those with at least one Novice or Newcomer point.
-I also changed my time-by-region graphs to look at date of first record (whether Newcomer or Novice, where before the first record was necessarily Novice)
+I also changed my time-by-region graphs to look at date of first record (whether Newcomer or Novice, where before the first record was necessarily Novice) -- this ended up not affecting anything.
 2. The rule change that modified required Novice points from 20 to 15 happened at the start of 2012.
 I changed the filter in the section that looks at Novices to include data from 2012 onwards.